 Tests can determine if the cancer is:

 Hormone receptor positive or negative.
-Breast cancers expressing estrogen receptors (ER) and progesterone receptors (PR) are called hormone receptor positive.
+Breast cancers expressing estrogen receptors (ER) and progesterone receptors (PR) are called “hormone receptor positive.”
 These cancers may depend on the hormones estrogen and/or progesterone to grow.
-Breast cancer that do not have estrogen and progesterone receptors are called hormone receptor negative.
+A breast cancer that does not have estrogen and progesterone receptors is called “hormone receptor negative.”

 Triple negative.
-If a person’s tumor does not express ER, PR, and/or HER2, the tumor is called triple-negative.
-This type of breast cancer may grow more quickly than hormone receptor-positive disease, and may be more sensitive to chemotherapy.
-Inflammatory breast cancers are often triple negative.
+If a breast tumor does not express ER, PR, and/or HER2, it is called “triple negative.”
+This type of breast cancer may grow more quickly than hormone receptor-positive disease and may be more sensitive to chemotherapy.
+Inflammatory breast cancer is often triple negative.